opensafely/documentation/docs/getting-started.md

     When you open a Gitpod workspace, Visual Studio Code is ready to use as the default editor.

+    By default, Visual Studio Code in Gitpod is configured to automatically save the edits to files that you make.

 === "Windows (local)"

     Download and install
     [Visual Studio Code](https://code.visualstudio.com/download).

+    By default, Visual Studio Code on a desktop is not configured to automatically save the edits to files that you make.
+To save changes to files, you can do this manually, via File > Save in the menu bar.

 ### Add an `age` column